just-luk/just-luk.github.io/content/posts/writeups/mcpshsf/index.md

 ![painting](painting.png)

-This gives us the flag `flag{wh0_us3s_w1nd0ws7??}` and some more information about the Nick.
+This gives us the flag `flag{wh0_us3s_w1nd0ws7??}` and some more information about Nick.
 He was drawing a heart for Chance, showing that he cared about him.
 This means that Nick likely did not murder Chance.

 ## Conclusion